KeepFloyding/keepfloyding.github.io/_posts/2021-03-15-arch-linux-setup-guide-2.md

     makepkg -is
     ```

 * Any hot key can be configured to launch Ulauncher.
-I typically like using the Super key which is used for other shortcuts as well.
-In a similar manner to a Rofi setup, you can use `xcape` to set a single use press for the Super key using something like:
+I typically like using the `Super` key which is used as a modifier key for other shortcuts as well.
+In a similar manner to a Rofi setup, you can use `xcape` to set a single press use for the Super key using something like:
     ```
     xcape -e 'Super_L=Shift_L|Control_L|Super_L'
     ```